Introduction

 Header: X-Api-Key: [your API key]

 When you want to maintain top level of security, you may pull the data about flights from C Teleport instead of pushing it.
-This way your system remains completely closed, but you still can sync the flights data.
+In this way your system remains completely closed, but you still can sync the flights data.

 Please mind that unlike PUSH, this method will not provide real-time synchronisation between C Teleport and your system.